stellar-admin/website/input/docs/resources.md

 ## Introduction

-StellarAdmin allows you to create _resource definitions_ that describe the data your application works with.
+StellarAdmin allows you to create _resource definitions_ that describe the data models of your application.
 For example, an e-commerce application may have resource definitions for entities such as **Product**, **Order** and **Customer**.

 A resource definition has [fields](fields) and [actions](actions) and takes care of querying and updating the underlying data source.
 A resource definition also defines other behaviour, such as whether a resource allows editing and deleting.